 The approved program-related investments are carried at cost basis on the statement of financial position at year-end.
 An allowance for program-related investments is established based on annual review by the Foundation's Investment Committee of the status of all program-related investments.
 If the Investment Committee determines that a specific program-related investment should have an allowance established, the Investment Committee recommends to the Board of Trustees, who approves the allowance.
-At December 31, 2018 and 2017, there was no allowance for current program-related investments.
+At December 31, 2019 and 2018, there was no allowance for current program-related investments.
 Program-related investment interest is recorded annually as income earned per the terms of the specific individual program-related investment loan agreement.
-If no interest rate is stated in the program-related investment loan agreement, then the loan is discounted on an annual basis at a rate equivalent to the prime rate at end of the year when the loan was approved.
+If no interest rate is stated in the program-related investment to the prime rate at end of the year when the loan was approved.